-- Airway obstruction (something, such as a tumor, blocking the airway)
+- Something, such as a tumor, blocking the airway

-- Hypoxemia (a shortage of oxygen in blood)?
+- Shortage of oxygen in blood, called hypoxemia

-- Pleural effusion (fluid in the space between the edge of the lungs and the chest wall)?
+- Fluid in the space between the edge of the lungs and the chest wall

-- Radiation pneumonitis (inflammation of lungs after radiation treatment)?
+- Inflammation of lungs after radiation treatment, called radiation pneumonitis

 - Stress

-Treatment of dyspnea involves treating the underlying cause, such as the tumor, or treating a condition, such as a blood clot.
+An important step in managing dyspnea is treating the cause, such as the tumor or a blood clot.
 The doctor may also recommend the following to help to relieve the symptoms of dyspnea:

 - Breathing cleaner, cooler air by lowering the temperature in a room, opening a window, using a humidifier, or getting rid of smoke and pet dander